zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 3) sortition contracts.
 Besides dividing up the value in the sortition chain probabilistically, we can also divide it up based on the outcome of a smart contract.
 Only the merkle root of this contract is contained in the merkle proof showing that you own part of the value in the sortition chain.
 If you lie about the outcome of a smart contract, someone else can post that smart contract to show that you lied, and you lose money for this.

 This kind of computation has the draw-back that it is slow to update your contract.
 You need to wait for a merkle root to get recorded on-chain, and for enough confirmations on top of it so you can be sure that the tx wont get orphaned.

+sortition contracts have the advantage that the only people who need to record the contract is someone who owns value in it.
+If we only had waivers to do smart contracts, and we tried to use waivers to split a single ownership contract between 2 people.
+They would both need to keep track of each other's payments in order to own their own side. sortition contracts have the advantage that you only need to keep track of your own payments.

 Unlike state channels, you cannot provide script-sig style evidence when the contract is run.
 So it isn't possible to atomically connect this kind of contract to others.